safe-embodied-ai/safe-embodied-ai.github.io/_pages/about.md

 nav: true
 ---

-# Safe Generative AI for Scientific Discovery Workshop
+# Safe Generative AI Workshop

 ## Introduction
 Welcome to the Safe Generative AI for Scientific Discovery workshop!
 The workshop emphasizes on AI safety concerns related to the use of generative models in scientific research.
 Generative